IG30/First-Mile-Stone/README.md

 4. The contact section provides a form to the user in which they can contact me.

+5. The tooltip feature from Bootstrap let the user know the action of a link by just hovering on top of it.
+It creates a better user experience.

 ### Features left to implement ###